You can use these simple methods to view, export, and understand the information stored on a PIV credential.

 The table below outlines the general information for the PIV credential certificates, certificate extensions, and design considerations.

 PIV credentials and certificates have changed over time due to updates in standards.
-Since users may have credentials for up to six years and there are both optional and mandatory elements, the information presented is what is valid for ALL PIV credentials and certificates currently in use.
-(Although credentials are valid for six years, the certificates contained on a credential are valid for only three years.)
+Since users may have credentials for up to 6 years and there are both optional and mandatory elements, the information presented is what is valid for ALL PIV credentials and certificates currently in use.
+(Although credentials are valid for 6 years, the certificates contained on a credential are valid for only 3 years, with the exception of the content signer.)

 |Certificate||Required||Key Usage||Extended Key Usage||Subject Alternative Name||Design Considerations|